 In 2015, the European Union banned the sale of cadmium paints, a heavy metal that causes cancer and calcium depletion in bones.
 Blame was placed on artists who washed their brushes in the sink polluting the water supply.
 The ban was lifted a year later when a cadmium-free alternative was found.

-Over time, artists learned the pigments that blended well versus those that clashed.
-Complex techniques arose such as underpainting and glazing to maximize color range and compatibility.
+Over time, artists developed complex techniques such as underpainting and glazing to maximize color range and compatibility.
 Prior to the 19th Century, handmade paints were stored in pig bladder tubes fastened by a clout nail to prevent drying and oxidation.
 In 1841, an American painter named John Goffe Rand invented a collapsible zinc tube making bladder tubes obsolete.

 During the period of Louis XIV (1643–1715), the nobility took up painting though they considered it beneath them to make paint.
 An industry arose called Amateur (“lover of art”) to create and supply paints for nobles.
 In the early 1700’s, a German chemist experimenting with iron oxidation accidentally manufactured the first synthetic pigment, Prussian Blue.
 In the early 1800’s, the isolation of zinc led to a white zinc-oxide paint that replacing the hazardous white lead.
 Alizarin, a bluish crimson found in the roots of the madder plant, became the most popular new pigment of the 19th Century.

 As synthetic pigments were introduced, paint costs decreased.
 The industrial revolution led to the creation of bright paints like cadmium red and chrome yellow.
 In 1890, the creation of the first aniline dye (mauve) led to the European mauve decade.